How to Clean Car Battery Corrosion: 3 Simple Steps to Follow

 - Battery terminal wrench

 Caution: Car battery contains acid inside which may cause accidental injuries.
-Therefore, when working with a car battery, you have to wear eye glasses and gloves in order to protect yourself from acid.
+Therefore, when working with an vehicle battery, you have to wear eye glasses and gloves in order to protect yourself from acid.

 To do this step, follow the direction below:

 Now, it’s time to use the battery cable wrench.
-You place it on the battery cable end nut then twist it counter-clockwise.
+Place it on the battery cable end nut then twist it counter-clockwise.

-4. Lifting the top-post battery cable end off the terminal.
+- Lifting the top-post battery cable ends off the terminal.
 To do this, you should pry and wiggle the cable end off.